Nathan Deal: Religious liberty bill veto

 On March 28, 2016, Deal vetoed a religious liberty bill that had been passed by both houses of the Georgia State Legislature, and that had been opposed by multiple large corporations, including Salesforce.com, the Coca-Cola Company and the Home Depot.

 Campus carry

 On May 3, 2016, Deal vetoed a campus carry bill that had been passed by the state legislature, after a number of state legislators refused to include exceptions for child-care centers and other places on college campuses.
 Had Deal signed the bill into law, it would have made concealed carrying of guns legal at every public college in Georgia, so long as the carrier was 21 or older and had a proper permit.
 One year later, on May 4, 2017, Deal signed a revised and stricter version of the campus carry bill into law.

-Deal was succeeded by Governor Brian Kemp on January 14, 2019.
+Deal was succeeded as governor by Brian Kemp on January 14, 2019.